TAP Air Portugal: The jet era – mid-1960s onwards

 During July 1962, TAP entered the jet era, having procured an initial batch of three French-built Sud Aviation Caravelle, an early twin-jet airliner.
 These were first operated upon the airline's most competitive European routes.
 That same year, new services were launched between Lisbon and Las Palmas, as well as Santa Maria in the Azores.
 During 1963, additional European routes, serving Geneva, Munich, and Frankfurt, commenced.

 On 19 June 1964, the one-millionth passenger was carried by the airline, broadly 18 years following the commencement of operations.
 During the following year, TAP procured its first Boeing-built jetliner, the 707.
 Two years later, it would be followed by the short-haul Boeing 727.
 On 17 June 1966, TAP operated its first sole flight to Brazil, one of its 707s landed at Galeão Airport in Rio de Janeiro at precisely at the same time and on the same day as when the hydroplane Santa Cruz moored in Guanabara Bay in 1922, when Sacadura Cabral and Gago Coutinho made their historic South Atlantic crossing.
 The route to Brazil was inaugurated.

 In 1967, the airline achieved a milestone: it became the first European airline to fly exclusively with jets.
 In 1969, service to New York City via Santa Maria Island began; two years later, Boston was added to the New York service.
 During 1971, the airline opted to relocate its headquarters to Lisbon Airport.
 In the following year, TAP received the first of an initial batch of four Boeing 747-200s.
 In 1974, it became the first European airline to perform complete overhauls of the Pratt & Whitney JT9D turbofan engine, which powered early versions of the Boeing 747 amongst other aircraft.
 By the end of the decade, the airline operated a fleet of 32 modern airliners that served in excess of 40 destinations on four continents.

-In 1974, TAP introduced a new computerised system handling reservations, load control, and check-in, known as Tapmatic. and became the first European airline to carry out major comprehensive overhauls of Boeing 747 engines.
+In 1974, TAP introduced a new computerised system handling reservations, load control, and check-in, known as Tapmatic.
 By the end of 1974, TAP had carried more than 1.5 million passengers, flown 68,210 hours over a network of almost 103,000 kilometres and had a staff of over 9,000.

-Nationalization
+Nationalisation

 Following the 25 April 1974 revolution, Portugal was caught up in the wave of nationalisations during the following year and TAP was no exception, thus becoming a state-owned corporation during 1975.

 Following the independence of both Angola and Mozambique, the importance of the African market decreased tremendously; due to decreasing passenger demand, two of the 747s were sold on during 1976.
 During 1979, the airline launched a modernisation programme; amongst other brand changes, its name changed to TAP Air Portugal, which was deemed to be easier for international customers to recognise.